Orbital propellant depot: Boil-off mitigation

 In 2001, a cooperative effort by NASA's Ames Research Center, Glenn Research Center, and Marshall Space Flight Center (MSFC) was implemented to develop ZBO concepts for in-space cryogenic storage.
 The main program element was a large-scale, ZBO demonstration using the MSFC multipurpose hydrogen test bed (MHTB) – 18.10 m3 LH2 tank (about 1300 kg of H2).
 A commercial cryocooler was interfaced with an existing MHTB spray bar mixer and insulation system in a manner that enabled a balance between incoming and extracted thermal energy.

 Another NASA study in June 2003 for conceptual Mars mission showed mass savings over traditional, passive-only cryogenic storage when mission durations are 5 days in LEO for oxygen, 8.5 days for methane and 64 days for hydrogen.
 Longer missions equate to greater mass savings.
 Cryogenic xenon saves mass over passive storage almost immediately.
 When power to run the ZBO is already available, the break-even mission durations are even shorter, e.g. about a month for hydrogen.
 The larger the tank, the fewer days in LEO when ZBO has reduced mass.

 In addition to technical solutions to the challenge of excessive boil-off of cryogenic rocket propellants, system-level solutions have been proposed.
 From a systems perspective, reductions in the standby time of the liquid H2 cryogenic storage in order to achieve, effectively, a just in time delivery to each customer, matched with the balanced refinery technology to split the long-term storable feedstock—water—into the stoichiometric LOX/LH2 necessary, is theoretically capable of achieving a system-level solution to boil-off.
 Such proposals have been suggested as supplementing good technological techniques to reduce boil-off, but would not replace the need for efficient technological storage solutions.

 Sun shields

-United Launch Alliance (ULA) has proposed a cryogenic depot which would use a conical sun shield to protect the cold propellants from solar and Earth radiation.
+United Launch Alliance has proposed a cryogenic depot which would use a conical sun shield to protect the cold propellants from solar and Earth radiation.
 The open end of the cone allows residual heat to radiate to the cold of deep space, while the closed cone layers attenuates the radiative heat from the Sun and Earth.